 4.4.1 Scope and Effect of TUEs

-18.104.22.168 Subject only to the International Standard for Therapeutic Use Exemptions (which identifies limited circumstances in which a TUE may be granted retrospectively), the following Cricketers must obtain a TUE in accordance with Article 4.4.2 prior to Use or Possession or Administration of the Prohibited Substance or Prohibited Method in question:
+18.104.22.168 Subject only to Article 22.214.171.124 (which provides that a TUE granted by the ICC may be recognised under the Rules) and the International Standard for Therapeutic Use Exemptions (which identifies limited circumstances in which a TUE may be granted retrospectively), the following Cricketers must obtain a TUE in accordance with Article 4.4.2 prior to Use or Possession or administration of the Prohibited Substance or Prohibited Method in question:

 (b) any other Cricketer specified from time to time by the BCCI.